 The Board of Trustees has appointed the Transition Team members.
 They are Beth Bargar, JuLane, MC Meador, Madira McKee, Acie Nobles, and Patsy Roe, all long-time Horizon members who have played many different leadership roles.
 Working with Reverend Carroll, they will be taking the lead in projects and activities designed to help carry out interim tasks.

 Horizon Unitarian Universalist Church encourages you to attend

 Sundays 10:30AM - 1641 W. Hebron Pkwy, Carrollton TX 75010

-Here is a sneak peek at what Horizon children and youth will study:
+Here is a sneak peek at what Horizon children and youth will study during the first semester:

 Preschool: Chalice Children